-Appeals regarding recommendation for licensure are made to the Minnesota Board of Teaching.
+Appeals regarding recommendation for licensure are made to the Professional Educator's Licensing Standards Board.

 Other academic complaints and grievances are addressed to the Vice President for Academics.
 Students are welcome to speak to the vice president at any time about a concern.
 Only written complaints and grievances are considered formal student complaints that receive a written response within 10 days of their receipt.
 Students filing a formal complaint or grievance may use the Student Appeal/Grievance Form, which is accessible on the college website.